D8-X/d8x-trader-infra/README.md

 - `id_key_ed25519` - ssh private key which you can use to ssh into your cluster servers.
 - `password.txt` - password for `d8xtrader` user created on each cluster server.

-During the setup you will be asked to provide domains or subdomain for cluster services.
+During the setup you will be asked to provide domains or subdomains for cluster services.
 These domain/subdomain values will be used in nginx configuration as `server_name` directives.
 You should also configure your DNS A records to point to manager node's public IP address as this will be needed when issuing